Aaron Douglas (artist): 1934–36

 Douglas returned to Harlem in the mid-1930s to work on his mural painting techniques.
-Having joined the American Communist Party at some point upon return, Douglas began to explore more political topics within his art as well.
-In 1934, he was commissioned by New York’s 135th Street YMCA to paint a mural on their building, as well as by the Public Works Administration to paint his most acclaimed mural cycle, Aspects of Negro Life, for the Countee Cullen Branch of New York Public Library.
+Having joined the American Communist Party at some point upon return, he began to explore more political topics within his art as well.
+In 1934, he was commissioned by New York's 135th Street YMCA to paint a mural on their building, as well as by the Public Works Administration to paint his most acclaimed mural cycle, Aspects of Negro Life, for the Countee Cullen Branch of New York Public Library.
 He used these murals to inform his audiences of the place of African Americans throughout America's history and its present society.
 In a series consisting of four murals, Douglas takes his audience from an African setting, to slavery and the Reconstruction era in the United States, then through the threats of lynching and segregation in a post-Civil War America to a final mural depicting the movement of African Americans north towards the Harlem Renaissance and the Great Depression.
 Douglas created a similar series of murals, which included Into Bondage (1936), for the Texas Centennial Exposition in Dallas in 1936.

 During the height of his commissioned work as a muralist, Douglas served as president of the Harlem Artists Guild in 1935, an organization designed to create a network of young artists in New York City to provide support, inspiration, and to help out young artists during the Harlem Renaissance.

 1937–66

 In 1937, the Rosenwald Foundation awarded Douglas a travel fellowship to go to the American South and visit primarily Black universities, including Fisk University in Nashville, Tennessee, the Tuskegee Institute in Alabama, and Dillard University in New Orleans, Louisiana.
 In 1938, he again received a travel fellowship from the Rosenwald Foundation to go to the Dominican Republic and Haiti to develop a series of watercolors depicting the life of these Caribbean islands.

-Upon returning to the United States in 1940, he worked at Fisk University in Nashville, Tennessee, while attending Columbia University Teacher’s College in New York City.
-He received his Master of Arts degree in 1944, and moved to Nashville, to found and sit as the chairman of the Art Department at Fisk University.
+Upon returning to the United States in 1940, he worked at Fisk University in Nashville, while attending Columbia University Teacher’s College in New York City.
+He received his Master of Arts degree in 1944, and moved to Nashville, to found and sit as the chairman of the Art Department at Fisk.
 During his tenure as a professor in the Art Department, he was the founding director of the Carl Van Vechten Gallery of Fine Arts, which included both White and African-American art in an effort to educate students on being an artist in a segregated American South.
-He used his experiences as an artist in the Harlem Renaissance to inspire his students to expand on the movements of African-American art.
+Douglas used his experiences as an artist in the Harlem Renaissance to inspire his students to expand on the movements of African-American art.
 He also encouraged his students to study African-American history to fully understand the necessity for African-American art in predominantly White-American society.
 Douglas retired from teaching in the Art Department at Fisk University in 1966.

 1967–79

-Aaron Douglas died at the age of 79 on February 2, 1979.
+Aaron Douglas died in Nashville on February 2, 1979, at the age of 79.